 This means that Facebook is looking into whether or not the links you share are coming from a particular source that the company deems as the most legitimate sources (for example, the New York Times would auto-rank much higher than some meme site, even if something from the meme site got a lot more engagement).

-I’m also curious as to whether or not language is playing some visible role.
+I’m also curious if language plays a visible role.
 For example, had this Boiler Room post read “Boiler Room is taking over Tulum tomorrow for the BPM Festival special edition…” aka mentioning BPM Festival, which was the topic of a few other posts that got really great engagement, would it have ranked even higher in fan’s news feeds?
 It’d be interesting to track a few specific buzzwords that generally do well in posts over a few months.

 So what do you do next?

-It’s understandably discouraging to see your Facebook reach plummet because of changes made to the company’s algorithm, but as I hope we’ve demonstrated here, it isn’t quite the death knell many have made it out to be.
+It’s discouraging to see your reach plummet because of changes made to the Facebook algorithm.
+But it isn’t the death knell many make it out to be.
 If you focus on shifting your posting strategy to focusing on what has historically worked for your page and to align with Facebook’s definition of “high quality content” you may even see your performance improve.

 The strategy is unique to your brand and based on regular analysis of the Insights dashboard.
-The interesting thing about the new algorithm is that it forces you to really think about the sources you use, assess what is important to your fans and how to build long-lasting, meaningful relationships with them.
+The new algorithm forces you to think about the sources you use, assess what’s important to your fans, and how to build long-lasting, meaningful relationships with them.